r-hub/blog/content/post/2026-06-01-jarl/index.md

 - package development
 - programming
 output: hugodown::hugo_document
-rmd_hash: d54c55093fb1dd00
+rmd_hash: e59e68eb28ad0d8e

 ---

 {{< figure src="meme.png" alt="Cute kitten attacked by robots.
 The text says 'Everytime you use Claude for something a CLI can do, a kitten dies'." >}}

-TL;DR, don't let your friends use Claude for finding useless code in a project!
+TL;DR, don't let your friends use LLMs for finding useless code in a project!
 Using [Jarl](https://jarl.etiennebacher.com/) instead is cheaper, more reliable, and won't kill any kitten.

 We (Hannah and Maëlle) share an appreciation for the unglamorous maintenance work we call upkeep.
 So when Claude highlighted some [dead](https://github.com/tidymodels/tune/commit/5b4d63b58bd496e6c2809a5444b6ab119ae14f37) [code](https://github.com/tidymodels/tune/commit/16766b32ae1157425b124a70ec0bd64246e24c7f) in the tune package to Hannah, it was worth a mention during a chat.
 This led to Maëlle recommending Etienne Bacher's [Jarl](https://jarl.etiennebacher.com/), a fast linter for R written in Rust that can, among other things, detect unused functions.